 This is a tutorial #3 in our QTP Training series.
-Check out the first two QTP tutorial in this training series here: QuickTest Professional (QTP) tutorials
+Check out the first two QTP tutorials in this training series here: QuickTest Professional (QTP) tutorials

 Adding Standard Steps From Keyword View